50 Fun and Unique Things to Do in Gainesville TODAY

 As I am sure you can guess by the name; this park is 125 acres of wetlands and ponds that are home to a number of interesting animals.

-Sweetwater Wetlands Park lush pathway Gainesville Florida
+Sweetwater Wetlands Park lush pathway Gainesville Florida.
+Keep reading to find out the Gainesville things to do.

 The park is made up of 3.5 miles of nature trails.
 Much of this trail is boardwalks, getting you up close and personal with the wetlands.

 Sweetwater Wetlands Park has become a favorite for bird watchers, with over 255 species either migrating through or making this area their home.
-The daily entrance fee is $5 per vehicle.

 Address: 325 SW Williston Road Gainesville, FL 32608